 Our courses are open to all who meet the entrance criteria.
 We also operate an APL system where people with suitable prior training may start the course part-way through.
 In the current climate of under representation of minority groups in counselling and psychotherapy we particularly welcome applicants from these groups.
 The Sherwood Psychotherapy Training Institute operates an equal opportunities policy and we strive to operate an environment of equality and diversity.

 We have two training buildings in the centre of Nottingham.
-Our facilities include three large training rooms (one of which is suitable for people with mobility difficulties including those needing wheelchair access).
-There is also designated disabled parking outside our Park Row building.
+Our facilities include three large training rooms (two of which are suitable for people with mobility difficulties including those needing wheelchair access).
+There is designated disabled parking outside our Park Row building and at Castle Quay.

 We will be pleased to answer any further questions you may have.
 Please feel welcome to phone us, to talk to our tutors or programme leaders – we are happy to discuss your individual needs and interests.